Curves in the disc, the type B braid group, and the type B zigzag algebra

-and $\mu_i$ sends $v$ to $-iv$ (resp. $iv$) for any $v$ belonging to the $\nabla$ connected to $P^A(r_{n+1})$ (resp. $P^A(r_{n+1})$).
-The black arrows in the last two rows shows the differential component $\d_{i+1}(Q'_{G_i})$ in $T_{i+1}$, given by the conjugation of $\mu_i^{-1}$.
-Thus, the required condition $(*)$ is easily satisfied.
-The construction for $k < 0$ is similar, using the map $N$ in place of $M$. \end{enumerate} This completes the list of $\mu_i$ for all possible types of 1-string $\check{g}_i$ for all $i$, and thus completing the proof. \end{proof} \begin{remark} \cref{diagram commutes} was stated to be true in the (triangulated) homotopy category $\Kom^b(\Ba_n$-$\text{p$_{r}$g$_{r}$mod})$.
-However, the proof shows that it is indeed true in the (additive) category of complexes (not up to homotopy) $\Com^b(\Ba_n$-$\text{p$_{r}$g$_{r}$mod})$. \end{remark} Using this result, we can now deduce the type $B_n$ version of \cref{L_A equivariant}: \begin{theorem} For $\sigma^B \in \cA({B_n})$ and an admissible trigraded curve $\check{c}$ in $\D^B_{n+1}$, we have that in the category of $\Kom^b(\Ba_n$-$p_rg_rmod)$, i.e. the map $L_B$ is $\mathcal{A}(B_n)$-equivariant. \end{theorem} \begin{proof} Let $\check{c}$ be a trigraded curve in $\D^B_{n+1}$ and $\sigma^B$ be an element of $\mathcal{A}(B_n)$.
+where $\mu_j$ is the identity on all modules contained in $\nabla'$ and $\mu_j$ sends $v$ to $-iv$ (resp. $iv$) for any $v$ belonging to the modules in $\wt{\nabla}$ (resp. $\undertilde{\nabla}$).
+The black arrows in the last four rows shows the differential component $(\d_{j+1})_{G_j}$ in $\d_{j+1}$, induced by the conjugation of $\mu_j^{-1}$.
+Thus, the required condition \eqref{induction} is easily satisfied.
+The construction for $k < 0$ is similar, using the map $N$ in place of $M$. \end{enumerate} This completes the list of $\mu_j$ for all possible types of 1-string $\check{g}_j$ for all $j$, and thus completing the proof. \end{proof} Using this result, we can now deduce a type $B_n$ version of \cref{L_A equivariant}: \begin{theorem} For $\sigma^B \in \cA({B_n})$ and an admissible trigraded curve $\check{c}$ in $\D^B_{n+1}$, we have that in the category of $\Kom^b(\Ba_n$-$p_rg_rmod)$, i.e. the map $L_B$ is $\mathcal{A}(B_n)$-equivariant. \end{theorem} \begin{proof} Let $\check{c}$ be a trigraded curve in $\D^B_{n+1}$ and $\sigma^B$ be an element of $\mathcal{A}(B_n)$.
 By \cref{diagram commutes}, the diagram in \cref{full picture} commutes.
 Together with the three other maps being equivariant, we can conclude that

 Recall that the functor $\Aa_{2n-1} \otimes_{\Ba_n} -$ was defined as $\Aa_{2n-1} \otimes_{\ddot{\Ba}_n} \mathfrak{F}(-)$ (see paragraph after \cref{isomorphic algebras} for the definitions).
-Since $\Aa_{2n-1} \cong \C\otimes_\R \ddot{\Ba}_n$ as graded $\C$-algebras, \cref{commute iso} together with the fact that both categories $\Kom^b(\ddot{\Ba}_n\text{-}p_rg_rmod)$ and $\Kom^b(\Aa_{2n-1}\text{-}p_rg_rmod)$ are Krull-Schmidt implies that
+Since $\Aa_{2n-1} \cong \C\otimes_\R \ddot{\Ba}_n$ as graded $\C$-algebras, \eqref{commute iso} together with the fact that both categories $\Kom^b(\ddot{\Ba}_n\text{-}p_rg_rmod)$ and $\Kom^b(\Aa_{2n-1}\text{-}p_rg_rmod)$ are Krull-Schmidt implies that

 with $s = 0$ or $1$.